An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Results

-For the benchmark models, we do not explicitly model the input uncertainties as BQDA does in Section~\ref{sec:QDAMeasUnc}, but use a model ensemble approach by training a model on each input training data realisation described in Section~\ref{sec:LCdata}, to generate 25 trained models.
+For the benchmark models, we do not explicitly model the input uncertainties as BQDA does in Section~\ref{sec:QDAMeasUnc}, but use a model ensemble approach by training a model on each input training data realisation.
 Thus, the ensemble benchmark models can take account of both the input uncertainty (through the input data realisations), and the model parameter uncertainty (through averaging multiple trained models).
 It is worth mentioning that there are alternative approaches which are not considered in this current work, such as Bayesian neural networks~\cite{jospin_hands-bayesian_2022} and bootstrapped random forests~\cite{wager2014confidence} ) that attempt to take account of the model parameter uncertainties.

-Performance of the benchmark models on the validation data was assessed by evaluating each of the 25 trained models of the ensemble predicting on 25 randomly permuted realisations of the input validation data.
-Then the LC class probability distributions for each pixel were obtained by averaging the 25 output predicted probability scores for each input validation dataset.
-For BQDA, which explicitly models the input measurement distributions, the training set with all realisations was used to evaluate the class posterior predictive distribution~\eqref{eq:classPostPredBQDA} on each input validation dataset, and then again averaged to obtain LC class probability distributions for each pixel.
+Performance of the benchmark models on the test data was assessed by evaluating each of the trained models of the ensemble predicting on randomly permuted realisations of the input test data.
+Then the class probability distributions for each observation (pixel) was obtained by averaging the output predicted probability scores for each input test dataset.
+For BQDA, which explicitly models the input measurement distributions, the training set with all realisations was used to evaluate the class posterior predictive distribution~\eqref{eq:classPostPredBQDA} on each input test dataset, and then again averaged to obtain class probability distributions for each observation (pixel).